-School Personnel
+4.14 School Personnel

-- To ensure school personnel and pupils do not take photographic images without consent or management permission. - To not promise confidentiality to any child but always act in the interests of a child. - To ensure school personnel are constantly encouraging pupils to assess risks to themselves. - To ensure school personnel have the skills, knowledge and understanding to keep looked after children safe. - To ensure school personnel are aware of the additional safeguarding challenges to children with special educational needs and disabilities.
+- To ensure school personnel and pupils do not take photographic images without consent or management permission. - To not promise confidentiality to any child but always act in the interests of a child. - To ensure school personnel are constantly encouraging pupils to assess risks to them.
+To ensure school personnel have the skills, knowledge and understanding to keep looked. - To ensure school personnel have the skills, knowledge and understanding to keep looked after children safe. - To ensure school personnel are aware of the additional safeguarding challenges to children with special educational needs and disabilities.

-Female Genital Mutilation
+4.15 Female Genital Mutilation